Pink (singer): Personal life

 Pink met professional motocross racer Carey Hart at the 2001 X Games in Philadelphia.
 Following a brief separation in 2003, Pink proposed to Hart in June 2005 during a Mammoth Lakes motocross race; she was "assisting" in his race and wrote "Will U Marry Me?" on a pit board.
 He either did not notice or ignored it and continued for another lap.
 Then Pink added "Serious!" to the board, and he pulled off the track to accept.
 She then made him finish the race.
 They married in Costa Rica on January 7, 2006.

 After months of speculation, Pink announced in February 2008 that she and Hart had separated.
 Hart subsequently appeared in the video for her 2008 song "So What", which deals with their separation.
 The couple sought marriage counseling during their separation in hopes of reconciliation.
 In May 2009, Pink confirmed that she and Hart were back together.
 Hart also appears with Pink in the videos for her songs "Just Like a Pill" (from her 2001 album Missundaztood), "Just Give Me a Reason", "True Love" (both from her 2012 album The Truth About Love), "Just Like Fire" (from the soundtrack to the 2016 film Alice Through the Looking Glass), "90 Days" (from her 2019 album Hurts 2B Human) and "All I Know So Far" (from her 2021 live album All I Know So Far: Setlist).
+People and Us Weekly incorrectly claimed that Pink and Hart separated again in February 2026; the singer criticized both outlets for spreading misinformation.

 In November 2010, Pink announced on The Ellen DeGeneres Show that she and Hart were expecting their first child.
-In June 2011, she gave birth to their daughter, Willow Sage Hart.
+In June 2011, she gave birth to their daughter, Willow Sage.
 In 2018, Willow released a cover of the reprise of "A Million Dreams (Reprise)" for The Greatest Showman: Reimagined soundtrack, and in 2021, she released "Cover Me in Sunshine" with her mother.
 In December 2016, Pink gave birth to their second child, a son.
 Pink is a supporter of attachment parenting.